dnafinder/hwe/README.md

 Howard Levene - "On a matching problem arising in genetics". <br/>
 Annals of Mathematical Statistics.
 1949; 20:91-94.<br/>

-If the locus is biallelic, the function perform an Exact test, computing the p-value of all possible tables and the summing all p-value<=p(observed table).
-If you have downloaded ternplot (ID: 2299) the routine plots a De Finetti's Diagram; if not the routine will try to download it from FEX.
+If the locus is biallelic, the function performs an Exact test, computing the p-value of all possible tables and the summing all p-value<=p(observed table) and plots a De Finetti's Diagram.<br/>
 If the locus is m-allelic (m>2), the function uses a Monte Carlo conventional method to evaluate the p-value.